Farah Khan: Challenges, acting debut and directorial resurgence (2010–present)

-Her next directorial venture was the comedy Tees Maar Khan, starring Akshay Kumar and Katrina Kaif in lead roles.
-Despite hype, the film was panned by critics upon release, and emerged as a below-average commercial success at the box-office.
-The film is today primarily remembered for Kaif's iconic dance number "Sheila Ki Jawani", also choreographed by Khan.
+Her next directorial venture was the comedy Tees Maar Khan, starring Akshay Kumar, Akshaye Khanna and Katrina Kaif in the lead roles.
+Despite hype, the film was panned by critics upon release, but emerged as a modest commercial success at the box-office.
+Primarily remembered for Kaif's iconic dance number "Sheila Ki Jawani", also choreographed by Khan, it later gained cult status and is now vastly remembered for Khanna's performance.

 She then made her acting debut alongside Boman Irani in the romantic comedy Shirin Farhad Ki Toh Nikal Padi (2012), directed by Bela Bhansali Sehgal, the sister of director Sanjay Leela Bhansali.
 The film received mixed-to-positive reviews upon release, but emerged as a commercial failure at the box-office.

 Her next directorial venture was the dance heist comedy Happy New Year (2014), reteaming with Shahrukh Khan and Padukone 7 years after Om Shanti Om.
-She had initially announced to direct the film in 2005 and was supposed to be Padukone's Hindi film debut, but was shelved due to multiple delays and cast changes that occurred over a number of years.
+She had initially announced to direct the film in 2005 and it was supposed to be Padukone's Hindi film debut, but was shelved due to multiple delays and cast changes that occurred over a number of years.
 The project was again reported as being in the works as of 2012.
 Upon release, the film received mixed reviews from critics, but emerged as the second highest-grossing Indian film of the year.

+In April 2024, Khan started posting cooking vlogs featuring her cook Dilip, which have since become widely popular.
+She has three million subscribers on her YouTube channel.